-Too many women are experiencing painful cramps, heavy bleeding, bloating, excess break out, breast tenderness, migraine headaches, mood fluctuation or irregular periods, PCOS and other types of hormone imbalances that leave them confused and frustrated with their body for years, even decades.
+Too many women are experiencing painful cramps, heavy bleeding, bloating, excess break out, breast tenderness, migraine headaches, mood fluctuation or irregular periods, PCOS and other types of hormone imbalances that leave them confused and frustrated for years and decades.

-As women enter their 40s, their hormones fluctuate greatly, and perimenopause and menopause symptoms start to take over, like hot flashes, low sex drive, weight gain, mood swings, brain fog, and insomnia.
+As women enter their 40s (some even in their 30s), their hormones fluctuate greatly, and perimenopause and menopause symptoms start to take over, like hot flashes, low sex drive, weight gain, mood swings, brain fog, and insomnia.

 Most women have come to believe that all of these symptoms are an inevitable part of being a woman.

 As a Chinese Medicine practitioner, my approach is always to look into the individual signs and symptoms, finding out what underlies their issues, and using the natural, holistic treatment to bring women’s health back to normal.